-Also, labeling a settlement as compensation for pain and suffering makes it exempt from taxes because pain and suffering are derivative from physical injuries.
+Also, labeling a settlement as compensation for pain and suffering makes it exempt from taxes because pain and suffering are derivative of physical injuries.
 Even if you have some tax liability, you can reduce it by structuring payments over several years so that your total taxable income is not high in any one year.

 The taxes on lawsuit settlements are based on the purpose of the settlement.
-Some kinds of settlement payments are taxed while other types of compensation are not.
+Some kinds of settlement payments are taxed, while other types of compensation are not.

 When compensation is subject to tax, it is taxed at the standard income tax brackets.
-If you receive a large lump sum settlement, you might pay a higher tax rate that you’re used to, based on your typical household income.
+If you receive a large lump sum settlement, you might pay a higher tax rate than you’re used to, based on your typical household income.
 The taxes on lawsuit settlements are the same income tax rates used in other cases except for portions of the settlement that are exempt from tax.

 Here are the kinds of car accident insurance settlements that are not taxed:

-Emergency medical bills
+- Emergency medical bills

-Surgeries and diagnostic procedures
+- Surgeries and diagnostic procedures

-Pain and suffering compensation
+- Pain and suffering compensation